Valerian Trifa: Renunciation of citizenship and Portuguese refuge

-In 1980, Trifa gave up his American citizenship.
+Sometime between 1980 and 1984, Trifa gave up or was stripped of his American citizenship.
 In 1982, he left the United States to avoid deportation due to the ongoing investigation.
 He had earlier agreed to deportation before an immigration judge in Detroit, explaining that the trial was placing a financial strain on his congregation.
 Nevertheless, his adversaries considered Trifa's action an admission of guilt, in respect to both the technical charge and the accusations of war crimes.
-According to Time, although Trifa's defense team rejected the claims, it did not deny Trifa's fascist and antisemitic convictions and speeches, including the 1941 statements, but stated that its client had no intention of causing a pogrom.
-They also argued that Valerian Trifa had acted after being forced to choose between the pro-Soviet and the pro-Nazi camps, contending that antisemitism was "rampant at the time."
+Trifa's defense team rejected the claims, stating he had no intention of causing a pogrom, but did not deny Trifa's fascist and antisemitic convictions and speeches, including the 1941 statements.
+They also argued that Trifa had acted after being forced to choose between the pro-Soviet and the pro-Nazi camps, contending that antisemitism was "rampant at the time."

 After spending two years searching for a country to give him refuge, he settled in Estoril, Portugal.
 In an interview he gave shortly before leaving, Trifa claimed that he had "happened to get put in a moment of history when some people wanted to make a point.
 The point was to revive the Holocaust.
 But all this talk by the Jews about the Holocaust is going to backfire."
 In autumn 1984, the Portuguese authorities declared Trifa an undesirable, and indicated that he had failed to reveal his fascist sympathies when requesting and obtaining a temporary visa.
-According to Reuters, Portuguese officials indicated that "it was against Portugal's interests for Archbishop Trifa to live here and he must leave as soon as possible."
 Initially, they allowed the prelate three months to leave the country's territory.
-Trifa contested the decision with the Supreme Administrative Court, which put off his actual deportation for several years.

-The deportation was still in progress when Valerian Trifa died at the age of 72, in a Cascais hospital, during emergency treatment for a heart attack.
+Trifa contested the decision with the Supreme Administrative Court.
+Trifa however died before the appeal could come to a decision during emergency treatment for a heart attack.